tesselle/tabula/README.md

 ![](man/figures/README-spot-1.png)

-Bertin of Ford diagramms can be plotted, with statistic threshold (B. Desachy's seriograph EPPM):
+Bertin of Ford (battleship curve) diagramms can be plotted, with statistic threshold (B. Desachy's seriograph EPPM).
+The positive difference from the column mean percentage (in french "écart positif au pourcentage moyen", EPPM) represents a deviation from the situation of statistical independence.
+EPPM is a usefull graphical tool to explore significance of relationship between rows and columns related to seriation.

 ``` r
 plotBar(count, EPPM = TRUE)